Library for Process Management

 On success, the functions Argv, Envp, ObtainPipesFor* and Set{Source,Dest}For* functions returns the preparation context, allowing successive operations to be chained.
 On error, a blessed null that uncasts to an implementation-defined status code is returned.

 The Exec method executes and returns a process handle, or a blessed null that uncasts to an implementation-defined status code is returned.
+If the number of string arguments don't match the argument count specified in the Argc method, or if the string arguments array is not terminated by a null, This function shall also fail.

 The __get__ method of the process handle is used to retrieve a few non-type-associated properties: